 Air in the Brake Lines

-Brake fluid does not compress under normal conditions, but trapped air does.
-That makes the pedal feel spongy and forces it to travel farther before solid pressure reaches the brakes.
+Brake fluid does not compress under normal braking, but trapped air does.
+That extra compression makes the pedal feel spongy or low, and the pedal often comes up temporarily if you pump it because the air bubbles get compressed for a moment.

-- Pedal firms up after pumping it two or three times
+- Pedal improves after two or three quick pumps

 - Problem started after brake pad, caliper, hose, or line work

-Severity (Moderate to high): The vehicle may still stop, but braking distance can increase and pedal feel can worsen if more air enters the system.
+A vehicle may still stop, but braking distance can increase and pedal feel can worsen suddenly if more air enters the system.

 Brake Fluid Leak